Novelty Steel fabricates carbon steel and stainless steel pipe spools for piping projects in its facilities in Turkey.

 Material are selected according to their corrosion resistance to the fluid and ability to handle the design temperature and design pressure.
 Also considering environment and service conditions are critical in material selection.

-The material used for fabrication must conform to a relevant ASTM, API, or other recognized standard that guarantees the predictability of
+The material used for fabrication must conform to a relevant ASTM, API, or other recognized standards

 The major fabrication steps are;